SHiYANDU/marathon-analysis/README.md

 For participation:
 - Experience metric
-- Age: An estimate based on category and event date
+- Age: An estimate based on category and event date (Amiel)
 - Penalize sailing, mud runs
 - Average distance run
-- If they usually finished but didn't finish last years
+- If they usually finished but didn't finish last years (Amiel)
 - Number of races of any kind.
 People who do more races seem to be more likely to compete in this one
 - sequence of races